- National Geographic Explorer

 Arrive this morning in Bergen, the gateway to the fjordlands, and embark the ship, the National Geographic Explorer.
 Beautiful Bergen is set on a fjord and known as the city of seven hills.
 Once an important Hanseatic town, its maritime history is still evident at the exceptional Bryggens Wharf, a UNESCO World Heritage Site.
-After lunch, enjoy a guided walk of Bryggen before embarking the ship.
+Stroll historic Bryggens Wharf before embarking the ship.

-Today, through little visited and lovely Nordfjord.
+Today, enter the lovely and less touristed town of Nordfjord.
 Spend the morning at the end of the fjord, where you are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
 A number of relatively flat trails lead along valleys shaped by massive glaciers (more strenuous hikes are also an option).
 And, walk to a tongue of the large Briksdal Glacier.
 This afternoon, be on deck as the ship sails back out of the fjord amid high peaks.

 Visit the scenic little island of Smola, where the National Geographic Explorer has been specially invited by the locals to make the first-ever ship call.